Chart Color Schemes

 Employment performance in South Lismore has been below expectations when compared to most other areas nationally

-The area has a strong specialization in health care & social assistance, with an employment share 1.4 times the regional level.
-However, education & training has limited presence, with 6.9% employment compared to the regional figure of 9.6%.
-There are 1.2 workers for every resident, indicating that South Lismore functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Over the 12 months to September 2025, labour force levels decreased by 3.0%, while employment declined by 1.3%.
-This resulted in a fall of 1.6 percentage points in the unemployment rate.
-In contrast, the Rest of NSW saw employment contract by 0.5%, the labour force fall by 0.1%, and unemployment rise by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 provide further insight into potential future demand within South Lismore.
-These projections suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to South Lismore's employment mix suggests local employment should increase by 6.5% over five years and 13.9% over ten years.
+With a ratio of 1.2 workers per resident as of the Census, South Lismore functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Between December 2024 and December 2025, employment levels increased by 0.3%, while labour force decreased by 0.4%, leading to a fall in unemployment rate of 0.6 percentage points.
+In contrast, Regional NSW saw employment fall by 1.2% during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to South Lismore's employment mix suggests local employment should increase by 6.5% over five years and 13.9% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment